Plumbing

 What Causes Your Home to Have Low Water Pressure?

 • Partially Closed or Blocked Valves – Sometimes, the main water valve to a house is left only partially open after construction, or something accidentally bumps it.
-A partially closed valve can result in only a fraction of the regular amount of water entering the house, resulting in low pressure.
+A partially closed valve can result in only a fraction of the regular water entering the house, resulting in low pressure.

 • A Failing Pressure Regulator – Water pressure regulators are valves installed on the main water line entering a house to reduce the pressure to an acceptable level for household use.
-If your pressure regular is old or failing, it can cause lower-than-usual water pressure in your home.
+If your pressure regulator is old or failing, it can cause lower-than-usual water pressure in your home.

 Isolate the Reason for Your Home’s Low Water Pressure